sepro/LSTrAP/docs/helper.md

 ## Running LSTrAP on transcriptome data

-To use LSTrAP on a *de novo* assembled transcriptome a little pre-processing is required.
-Instead of the genome a fasta file containing **coding** sequences can be used (remove UTRs).
-Using the helper script fasta_to_gff.py a gff file suited for LSTrAP can be generated.
+To use LSTrAP on a *de novo* assembled transcriptome, a little pre-processing is required.
+Instead of the genome, a fasta file containing **coding** sequences can be used (remove UTRs).
+Using the helper script fasta_to_gff.py, a gff file suited for LSTrAP can be generated.

 ### parse_gff.py